 \subsection{Section 3: Cookie notice}

-Cookie notices appear when a user lands on a website and informs them that the website is using cookies (a data file) and other trackers that process personal data, and that the user must make a choice whether they want their personal data processes.
+Cookie notices appear when a user lands on a website and informs them that the website is using cookies (a data file) and other trackers that process personal data and that the user must choose whether they want their personal data processed.